DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: The Pruning Process

 \begin{proof}

 We break down the proof into steps.

-\textbf{Step 1: pruning $x_k$ picks out $\mathbb{I}_k$.} The differentials we list in what follows are those of $\mathbb{T}$.
-Set $x_k=x_{k_1}$, and set this variable equal to zero for pruning.
+\textbf{Step 1: generate $\mathbb{I}$ by pruning $x_k$.} The differentials we list in what follows are those of $\mathbb{T}$.
+Set $x_k$ equal to zero for pruning.
 In $\partial_0$, the columns with entries divisible by $x_k$ are deleted.
-The corresponding rows of $\partial_1$ are also deleted, killing the terms of the images of the $e_W$, $|W|=2$, that are supported on $e_V$ for some $V \subseteq G(I)$ containing a monomial divisible by $k$.
+The corresponding rows of $\partial_1$ are also deleted, killing the terms of the images of the $e_W$, $|W|=2$, that are supported on $e_V$ for some $V \subseteq G(I)$ containing a monomial divisible by $x_k$.

 The columns of $\partial_i$ corresponding to basis elements $e_W$, where $W$ contains a monomial divisible by $x_k$, have nonzero entries corresponding to $e_{W'}$, where $W' \subseteq W$ with $|W'|=|W|-1$.
 The entries divisible by $x_k$ go to zero in the quotient.
 The other entries correspond to those $W'$ containing monomials divisible by $x_k$.
 The columns of $\partial_{i-1}$ corresponding to these $W'$ are deleted in the previous step, and thus these rows in $\partial_i$ are also deleted, leaving a column of zeros in $\partial_i$.